Stapan17/SAMSUNG-360tools-Helper/README.md

 ### **Python** is required for this project. if your system doesn't have python, install it from [here](https://www.python.org/)

 After Executing make command __bin__ directory had been genrated in the root directory of that project.
-In that directory put this 2 things.
+In that directory put this 2 things of this project.

 * `images` (Directory)
 * `code.py` (File)